 CUPS DSS

-If your input data formats (for example, PostScript, PDF, and PCL) are the same as the formats accepted by your printer (you neither need nor desire that data to be transformed), then driving your printer with a CUPS DSS is a good choice.
-An InfoPrint Manager CUPS DSS can drive any printer that a CUPS printer can drive by using the CUPS-provided backends: ipp, ipps, lpd, socket, etc. By using one of the InfoPrint Manager enhanced CUPS backends (pioinfo or piorpdm for Ricoh printers), the CUPS DSS also supports accurate job completion and job accounting.
+If your input data formats (for example, PostScript, PDF, and PCL) are the same as the formats accepted by your printer (you do not need or desire that data to be transformed), then driving your printer with a CUPS DSS is a good choice.
+An InfoPrint Manager CUPS DSS can drive any printer that a CUPS printer can drive by using the CUPS-provided backends: ipp, ipps, lpd, socket, and so on.
+By using one of the InfoPrint Manager enhanced CUPS backends (pioinfo or piorpdm for Ricoh printers), the CUPS DSS also supports accurate job completion and job accounting.
 Before using one of these backends, you must install the driver files for your printer.

-The CUPS DSS destination command for the InfoPrint Manager enhanced backends can be one of these:
+The CUPS DSS destination command for the InfoPrint Manager enhanced backends can be one of the following:

 pioinfo://ip-address:[port-number]